dortania/OpenCore-Legacy-Patcher/docs/BOOT.md

 * [OpenCore Legacy Patcher Boot Process](https://www.youtube.com/watch?v=AN3zsbQV_n4)

-**Important:** If you're using a brand new disk that has not been used before, choose "View -> Show all devices" in Disk Utility and format the entire disk by choosing the topmost option in the sidebar to avoid a missing internal EFI later when trying to boot OpenCore from internal disk.
+**Important:** If you're using a brand new disk that has not been used before, choose "View -> Show all devices" in Disk Utility and format the entire disk by choosing the topmost option in the sidebar to avoid a missing internal EFI later when trying to boot OpenCore to internal disk.

 <div align="left">